Hoisting: More Than "Moving Variables To The Top"

 Now, you might think that this is simple, it will result in an error, which is true for any other language, but in JavaScript, that is not the case.
 It will still print "Hello" to the console.
 You might be wondering why.
 If you remember my previous article on Execution Context & Call Stack, I've mentioned that there are 2 phases to the compilation of a JavaScript program - Creation & Execution Phase.

-2. In the Execution Phase, when the compiler reaches the 1st line, it checks for the function hello() in the memory as it is invoked.
+2. In the Execution Phase, when the compiler reaches the 1st line, it checks for the function a() in the memory as it is invoked.
 Though, the compiler has not yet reached the definition part of the function, the code for the function is already there in the memory & compiler is able to run or print the function.
 We can put a breakpoint in the line 1 to check this.

-You can see that in the Global object we already have an object hello which contains all the information regarding the function.
-Also if you see, the hello object also has a Global object nested in it.
+You can see that in the Global object we already have an object a which contains all the information regarding the function.
+Also if you see, the a object also has a Global object nested in it.
 This is because as explained in the article - Execution Context & Call Stack, every function has it's own Execution Context known as Function Execution Context.
 Now, if we see the console, we can see the whole function code.

 This is called Hoisting.
 That is why in laymen's terms we say that "Hoisting is when JavaScript moves the variable declarations to the top of the scope".
 But this is what happens behind the scenes in JavaScript.